Six of the best cruises for 2024

 • Fancy Hamburg?
 Visit the city’s rathaus (town hall), the Indra Club, where the Beatles performed, and shop at boutiques in the historic Alster arcade, on a four-night cruise on Cunard’s Queen Mary 2.
 Cunard offers accessible cabins and inclusive children’s facilities

-• Fill your case with cheese, wine and beer on a four-night cruise to Amsterdam and Bruges, with Ambassador Cruise Line.
-Departs Tilbury on December 17
+• Fill your case with cheese, wine and beer on a three-night cruise to Amsterdam with Ambassador Cruise Line

-• Southampton Cruise Centre has plenty of mini cruises to cities such as Amsterdam, Bruges/Brussels, Hamburg, Antwerp and Guernsey
+• Southampton Cruise Centre has plenty of mini cruises to Belguim, France, Bruges, Netherlands and Guernsey.